MPCM-Net: Multi-scale network integrates partial attention convolution with Mamba for ground-based cloud image segmentation: Experimental Results and Discussions

 \subsection{Evaluation Metrics}

-Ground-based cloud image segmentation fundamentally constitutes a downstream task of semantic segmentation in computer vision.
-Consequently, to evaluate the effectiveness of our proposed method, we adopt common pixel-wise evaluation metrics, including Precision (P), Recall (R), and Mean Intersection over Union (MIoU).
-All the metrics are derived from true positives (TP), false positives (FP), and false negatives (FN) in experimental results, as specified in the following equations:

-where $p$ and $g$ denote the prediction results of our method and the ground truth, respectively, $N$ represents the number of categories in our dataset, and $i=\left \{ 0, 1, 2, 3 \right \} $ represents a total of four categories.
+As ground-based cloud segmentation fundamentally constitutes a pixel-wise classification task, we employ standard semantic segmentation metrics to quantify model performance.
+Specifically, we utilize Precision (P), Recall (R), and Mean Intersection over Union (MIoU).
+All the metrics are derived from true positives (TP), false positives (FP), and false negatives (FN) in experimental results, as specified in the following equations: where $C$ represents the number of categories in our dataset, and $i=\left \{ 0, 1, 2, 3 \right \} $ represents a total of four categories.